gotankersley/sloi/_posts/2025-11-01-entropic-transforms.md

 An entropic transform is method used in various types of compression in order to change the initial entropy of a message in the hopes that the transformed message will be easier to compress, or have some other desirable properties.<!--more-->

 The Burrows-Wheeler Transform is one such fascinating example, (and is used in the BZIP format!)
 However, a newer, and lesser known example, is "Set-Shaping-Theory", which uses some "Bijective Function" to accomplish the entropic transform.
-(See <a href="https://sochima.me/set-shaping-theory">this page</a> for a helpful introduction)
+(See <a target="_blank" href="https://sochima.me/set-shaping-theory">this page</a> for a helpful introduction)

-Despite being the new kid on the block, Set-Shaping-Theory has some pretty big potential for pushing the existing boundaries of compression with regards to random data.
+Despite being the new kid on the compression block, Set-Shaping-Theory has some pretty big potential for pushing the existing boundaries of compression with regards to what it can do with random data.

-Although, unfortunately, Set-Shaping-Theory being a theory, it means that it leaves the actual specification of the bijective function as "an exercise for the reader", which is what the rest of this post is about.
+Unfortunately, though, Set-Shaping-Theory being a theory, this means that it leaves the actual specification of the bijective function as "an exercise for the reader" ... which is what the rest of this post is about.

 ## What?
 For small messages, we can just use a table to store all possible sorted messages in a table, and look them up that way.